s3rious/routetouille/packages/redux-routetouille/README.md

 ## Introduction

-Redux-Routetouille brings Redux state management to Routetouille applications through composable wrappers:
+Redux-Routetouille brings Redux state management to Routetouille applications through a single, powerful wrapper:

-- **`WithRedux`**: Provides both Redux state and dispatch (recommended for most use cases)
-- **`WithReduxState`**: Provides Redux state to components and lifecycle hooks
-- **`WithReduxDispatch`**: Provides Redux dispatch function to components and lifecycle hooks
+- **`WithRedux`**: Provides both Redux state and dispatch to components and lifecycle hooks

-These wrappers are framework-agnostic and can be composed with React, Vue, or any other component system.
+This wrapper is framework-agnostic and can be composed with React, Vue, or any other component system.

 ---

 ## Why use Redux-Routetouille?

-- **🔗 Composable Integration**: Seamlessly compose with other Routetouille wrappers
+- **🔗 Simple Integration**: One wrapper for complete Redux functionality
 - **⚡ Optimal Performance**: Uses React 18's `useSyncExternalStore` for efficient subscriptions
 - **🎯 Framework Agnostic**: Works with React, Vue, or vanilla JavaScript components
 - **📦 Bundle Size Friendly**: No React-Redux dependency needed
-- **🔒 Type Safe**: Full TypeScript support with Redux store typing
+- **🔒 Type Safe**: Full TypeScript support with automatic Redux store typing
 - **🪝 Lifecycle Integration**: Access state and dispatch in route lifecycle hooks
-- **🧩 Composable**: Use together or separately based on your needs
+- **🧩 Composable**: Seamlessly compose with other Routetouille wrappers

 ---